 If you suspect you or your partner has sleep apnea, schedule an appointment with our office as soon as possible.
 We’ll be able to recommend a sleep study to find out if you have sleep apnea.
 If you have the condition, the study will also show how many times you stop breathing a night and for how long.
 We want to understand the cause of your episodes so we can provide the correct sleep apnea treatment.

-If you have obstructive sleep apnea, our dentist may recommend a special oral appliance.
+If you have obstructive sleep apnea, our dentists may recommend a special oral appliance.
 The sleep apnea device will hold your jaws in a fixed position while you sleep, keeping your upper airway clear.